 I recommend going the extra step to find maple extract (I used McCormick brand) as it adds a unique and wonderful complement to the browned butter.
 Try hard not to dive into these treats until after their 90 minute setting period.
 In fact, my treats ended up looking exactly like the ones in the recipe photo.
 The treats firm up nicely and won’t fall apart in your hands.
 As an added bonus, your house will smell amazing!

-These sophisticated crispy rice treats were delicious!
+These brown butter Rice Krispies treats were delicious!
 They had a chewy, slightly firm texture that made biting into them a pleasure.
 I really liked the combination of sweet and salty and the way it enhanced this classic dessert.